mariebissell/mariebissell.github.io/_pages/about.md

 <strong>Current projects</strong><br>
 <i>Pre-voiceless diphthong raising in several U.S. cities</i>: We are investigating the phonetic origin, diachronic implementation, and phonologization of pre-voiceless /aj/ and /aw/ raising among American English speakers in Indiana, Ohio, and Louisiana.
 This project is an ongoing collaboration with [Katie Carmichael](https://liberalarts.vt.edu/departments-and-schools/department-of-english/faculty/katie-carmichael.html) at Virginia Tech, [Kelly Berkson](https://linguistics.indiana.edu/about/faculty/berkson-kelly.html) at Indiana University, and [Irina Shport](https://www.lsu.edu/hss/english/faculty/faculty/ishport.php) at LSU.
-<br><br>
-<i>Dialect effects on perceptual adaptation and generalization</i>: My second qualifying paper examines how dialect experience with particular types of vowel shifts in regional varieties of American English affects perceptual adaptation to and generalization of a novel vowel shift.
-This manuscript is in preparation.